TheThingSystem/steward/nodewiki/steward/BeagleBoneBlack.md

 # Bootstrapping a BeagleBone Black

 Starting with a new board the first step is to plug the board into your laptop using the mini-USB cable provided.
-The BeagleBone has three USB ports, a full sized USB-A port, a micro-USB port and a mini-USB port.
+The BeagleBone has two USB ports, a full sized USB-A port, and a mini-USB port.
 The mini port is located on the reverse side of the board near the Ethernet jack.

 The board should boot and you should see a solid blue light next to the 5V power jack.
 When startup is completed, a new mass storage device called _BEAGLEBONE_ should appear on your desktop.

-Open up the mass storage device and click on the START.htm file to open it in a browser.
+Open up the mass storage device and click on the _START.htm_ file to open it in a browser.
 You should probably read through this file to familiarise yourself with the BeagleBone's capabilities.

+_NOTE: The port on the opposite side of the board from the full sized USB-A jack is a mini-HDMI jack, not a micro USB port as it might appear at first glance._

+_NOTE: The board uses the same power supply as the previous BeagleBone.
+5VDC, 1A, 2.1mm, center positive.
+The power supply is not supplied with the board.
+However if you are going to configure the board to use a WiFi adaptor you should use a supply with a 2A rating otherwise you'll get intermittent crashes due to brown outs._

 ## Installing the Drivers